rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-0-more-orders.md

-With that in mind, the embedding of the child order of a doctree into the unordered doctree (DTU) can be described as **a partial extension** since the resulting ordered doctree (DTO) will in general not correspond with a total node order (i.e. no path graph).
+With that in mind, the embedding of the child order of a doctree into the unordered doctree (DTU) can be described as **a partial extension** since the resulting ordered doctree (DTO) will in general not correspond with a total node order (i.e. not a path graph).
 Despite that, the resulting node tree is order preserving.

 * `aPb -> aQb` for `(P over DTU)` and `(Q over DTO)`
 * In words: There is a path `aQb` for any path `aPb`.

-Since the embedding of the child order has the effect of only reducing the amount of incomparable nodes, one can embed even more node orders.
+Since the embedding of the child order has the effect of reducing the amount of incomparable nodes, one can embed even more node orders.
 Such an embedding can be described as **a linear extension**, if the resulting node order is total.
 Put differently, if the resulting node tree is a path graph.

 Note that the difference between "topological ordering" and "linear extension" is the overall context of both descriptions.
 That is, "topological ordering"